austinrfnd/zvents/README.md

 [![Code Climate](https://codeclimate.com/github/austinrfnd/zvents.png)](https://codeclimate.com/github/austinrfnd/zvents)

 This is a ruby wrapper around the Zvents API.
+This is a replacement for the old Zvents-Gem.

 ## Installation